airjoshb/go-to-step-one/site/content/post/life-is-long.md

 For learning more across all of these areas, I recommend listening to this recent [podcast](https://soundcloud.com/the-journal/soren-gordhamer-founder-of-wisdom-20) with the creator of [Wisdom 2.0](http://www.wisdom2summit.com/), [Soren Gordhamer](https://medium.com/u/f61304e15ce7) by [Kevin Rose](https://medium.com/u/f9d429098ec7) an entrepreneur, turned investor, turned biohacker and developer of the [Oak Meditation](https://www.oakmeditation.com/) app.

+<small>This was originally posted on [Medium](https://medium.com/@airjoshb/why-life-is-short-is-a-cop-out-and-how-to-have-a-long-life-936c8c16e8cf?postPublishedType=repub) in 2017</small>

-***Update March 2020:*** *My daily meditation practice has been going on for over four years, in 2019 I was declared in "deep remission" by my Stanford doctors, and meditation and mindfulness is increasingly looking like the most important training for the 21st century.*
+***Update March 2020:*** My daily meditation practice has been going on for over four years, in 2019 I was declared in "deep remission" by my Stanford doctors, and meditation and mindfulness is increasingly looking like the most important training for the 21st century.